The University of Wisconsin Press

 Extraordinary as it seems today, Kaufman was largely responsible for bringing the once-forgotten music of Antonio Vivaldi to its current popularity worldwide among both classical musicians and the general population of music lovers.

 "Louis Kaufman was a fine musician, whose warm, sweet tone was instantly recognizable, and who always had a great respect for the composers whose works he played.
 He and his wife Annette were responsible for discovering forgotten manuscripts of Vivaldi, with whose work he was closely associated, but he also supported the work of many modern composers.
 A dear friend for fifty years, I remember his modesty and integrity, his generosity towards other players, his sense of fun and his wonderful fund of anecdotes about the famous musicians whom he had met in the course of his career."—Sheila Hodges, author of Lorenzo Da Ponte: The Life and Times of Mozart's Librettist

 Click here to see sample illustrations from the book.

 Louis Kaufman (19051994) was probably the most-recorded violinist in history, with recordings of more than one hundred major concert works and hundreds of film soundtracks to his credit.

-Annette Kaufman, a pianist, shared Louis's passion for music, art, and theater as they traveled the globe on performance tours.
-She continues to carry forward their joint vision in the completion of this book and in her support for the arts.
-She resides in Los Angeles.
+Annette Kaufman (1914–2016), a pianist, shared Louis's passion for music, art, and theater as they traveled the globe on performance tours.
+She carried forward their joint vision in the completion of this book and in her support for the arts.

 LC: 2002010217 ML